FACT SHEET: HONG KONG FINTECH LANDSCAPE

 Hong Kong has a rich and diverse funding landscape.
 This includes both government backed and private funding for smaller start-ups; private equity and venture funding for scale-ups, and one of the world’s top IPO markets.

-- Government Funding – As of January 2021, the Hong Kong government provides 47 grants for enterprises and organizations in different sectors.
-The recently released 2022-23 budget plan also aligned with Hong Kong’s position fostering I&T and FinTech enhancement in the city.
-For I&T, the HKSAR will set up a $5 billion Strategic Tech Fund to invest in technology enterprises and projects of strategic value under the Future Fund and double subsidy under the Technology Start-up Support Scheme for Universities to $16 million.
+- Government Funding – As of 1 September 2022, the Hong Kong government provides 45 grants for enterprises and organizations in different sectors.
+The 2022-23 budget plan also aligned with Hong Kong’s position fostering I&T and FinTech enhancement in the city.
+For I&T, the HKSAR has set up a $5 billion Strategic Tech Fund to invest in technology enterprises and projects of strategic value under the Future Fund and double subsidy under the Technology Startup Support Scheme for Universities to $16 million.

 - On 6 January 2021, the Financial Services and the Treasury Bureau (FSTB) announced the launch of the FinTech Proof-of-Concept Subsidy Scheme (PoC Scheme).
 The PoC Scheme aims to encourage traditional financial institutions to partner with FinTech companies to conduct PoC projects on innovative financial services products.
 As of November 2021, the PoC Scheme has approved a total of 93 projects.
-The government has further allocated a funding of $10 million to launch a new round of the scheme in 2022.
+The government has further allocated a funding of $10 million to launch a new round of the scheme.
+The application opens now in 2 phases.

 - On 2 July 2020, the government launched the FinTech Anti-epidemic Scheme for Talent Development (FAST) scheme, and specifically targeting 1,000 FinTech jobs.
 Successful applicants will receive HK$10,000 per month as a salary subsidy for a maximum of 12 months.
 The total funding involved may amount to HK$120 million.
 As of July 2021, the Anti-epidemic Fund received a total of 1,028 submissions.